Peace talks to end decades of conflict in Sudan begin in Juba

 “The Merck Health Media Training program focused on the international standards and media ethics for reporting sensitive issues like infertility in Africa.
 It was designed to benefit the journalists in understanding the infertility issues in African communities and to learn the best media practices to cover such issues” added Dr. Rasha Kelej.

-The applications are invited by media professionals to showcase their work to raise awareness about infertility prevention and breaking infertility stigma in Zimbabwe and rest of Africa.
+The applications are invited by media professionals to showcase their work to raise awareness about infertility prevention and breaking infertility stigma in Lesotho and rest of Africa.

 Who can apply?
-Journalists from print, online, radio and multimedia platforms from Zimbabwe and rest of Africa.
+Journalists from print, online, radio and multimedia platforms from Lesotho and rest of Africa.